Cleveland Clinic Lerner Research Institute Logo

 Another strength of a completely parametric survival analysis is that the investigator can test the "goodness" of the model.
 Specifically, the theory of mixture distributions would indicate that if a survival curve (or death density function) is generated for each observation, the mean of these should be the overall survival curve.
 And for any subset of the data, such a subset mean should well fit the empiric survival curve (unless a risk factor has not been taken into account).

-The theory of conservation of events also suggests that we can sum the cumulative hazard for each patient and predict the number of expected deaths, comparing this with the actual number.
-One has to be a bit careful here, since the cumulative hazard has a limitless upper bound.
+The theory of conservation of events also suggests that the sum of the cumulative hazard for each patient can predict the number of expected deaths, comparing this with the actual number.
+However, this requires caution as the cumulative hazard has a limitless upper bound.
 One could make the case for limiting any cumulative hazard estimate greater than 1.0 to that number.

-As a type of internal validation, although the variable is in the model, we'll predict partial and complete AV Canal from the analysis, overlaying it with the nonparametric life table estimates to check out the model.
-Recall that we were concerned that the log-likelihood was better when COM_IV was present in the constant hazard phase, but we could not obtain reliable estimates for that factor.
-This will help us see how badly we miss the mark by ignoring this factor in that phase.
+As a type of internal validation, although the variable is in the model, partial and complete AV Canal can be predicted from the analysis, overlaying it with the nonparametric life table estimates to check out the model.
+Recall that there was concern that the log-likelihood was better when COM_IV was present in the constant hazard phase, but reliable estimates for that factor could not be obtained.
+This will help determine how inaccurate the results are by ignoring this factor in that phase.

-In actual practice, what I do is to have a "setup" job that generates the curves for each patient in the data set and the cumulative hazard values.
-Once stored (often temporarily, for the data set size can be huge), I can then stratify the data set in every which way to check myself out using a separate job or set of jobs.
+In actual practice, there is a "setup" job that generates the curves for each patient in the data set and the cumulative hazard values.
+Once stored (often temporarily, for the data set size can be large), the data set can then be stratified to check accuracy using a separate job or set of jobs.

 For practice at both fitting interesting hazard shapes, controversy as to what events should be "bundled" as a single event, and then exercising of the procedure's variable selection possibilities, a limited valve replacement data set ($HAZARD/examples/data/valves) is provided, along with a sample multivariable setup program hm.deadp.VALVES.